Ubayx23/FA25EC3/developer_log.md

     moved through the story the right way.
 At this point the tree builds correctly, prints correctly, and the gameplay works.

-  - Files I worked on today: tree.h, tree.cpp, main.cpp (just connecting the functions),
+  - Files I worked on today: tree.h, tree.cpp, main.cpp
     and story.txt for testing.